 You can buy crabbing nets* which are nets on a thicker fishing line with a bait bag or some other way to attach your bait.
 The crabs swim in to get the bait and are then lifted out in the net.
-This is a very easy way to catch crabs, probably too easy for older children but might be worth considering if you’re crabbing with young children.
+This is a very easy way to catch crabs, probably too easy for older children but might be worth considering if you’re crabbing with young children who lack patience.
 There is also a risk of the crabs getting caught in the net.

 A compromise is to take a separate net* with you and then when you are reeling in a crab, hold the net below it so that if it falls off it is caught in the net.

 Once you’ve caught a crab you’ll need somewhere to put it.
 A bucket or a large washing up bowl works well.
 The larger it is the more crabs you’ll be able to keep.
 You can buy specific crabbing buckets* but we love these collapsable buckets* as they take up less room.